openv/vcontrold/doc/man/vcontrold.rst

 -l <logfile>, \--logfile <logfile>
     use <logfile> instead of syslog.

+-P <pidfile>, \--pidfile <pidfile>
+    write process id to <pidfile> when started as a daemon.
+    When started as root, <pidfile> is written prior to dropping privileges.
+    This overrides the corresponding entry in the config file.

+-U <username>, \--username <username>
+    when started by root, drop privileges to user <username>
+    instead of user nobody.
+This overrides the corresponding entry in the config file.
+    If using a serial link, ensure that user or group has access rights to the serial device.

+-G <groupname>, \--groupname <groupname>
+    when started by root, drop privileges to group <groupname>
+    instead of group dialout.
+This overrides the corresponding entry in the config file.
+    If using a serial link, ensure that user or group has access rights to the serial device.

 -n, \--nodaemon
     do not fork.
 This is for testing purpose only.
 Normaly vcontrold will detach from the controlling terminal and put itself into the